 Alert others to any unwanted automated calls that you receive.
 There are a number of websites that list spam calls.
 We like 800notes, as it is easy to use and seems to be one of the more popular robocall-warming websites.
 But there are a number of other call-blocking Android apps listed at the CTIA Wireless website.

 If you have landline phone service from Verizon and/or AT&T, you can contact them and ask for automated call blocking.
 They should offer you this for free if you’ve receiving harassing calls.
 You should also explore digital robocall blocker devices.
 Consumer Reports rated them in 2015 and the Digitone Call Blocker seemed to rate the highest.
 It’s available at Amazon for about $90.

-These five steps should go a long way towards eliminating automated calls.
+These six steps should go a long way towards eliminating automated calls.
 In the event that the unwanted calls are coming from a telemarketer or debt collection company, you may be in a position to sue these companies and reap some significant damages.
 Check out some of your legal options at Class Action and the Consumer Financial Protection Bureau.
 This bureau is a consumer protection star that President Trump and the Republican Congress wants to eliminate.
 Hopefully, they’ll fail.
 So long as this important protection agency exists, we encourage you use it to report any robocalling by a debt collector.